IsaacDurand/100-days-of-code/log.md

 * [Express application generator](https://expressjs.com/en/starter/generator.html)

 ### Goals
+* Understand why I'm not seeing all my post requests in the Twilio console, even though I know these requests are happening, because they're updating the database.
 * Update the appropriate exchange when I receive a response
+* Handle the case where a response spans multiple SMSs
 * Figure out a more elegant way to trigger start-exchange.js
 * Start saving real messages
 * Start saving real users